 I also learned that is about time in the market, not market timing.
-I’d rather have the money in the market yielding dividends and expecting a longer-term return than sitting in a money market fund.
-We can sell shares if we need the money, and not because we’re trying to time the market and go into cash.
+If we don’t need the money right away, let’s say within five years, we rather have the money in the market yielding dividends and expecting a longer-term return than sitting in a money market fund.

 6. Stock market long-term trend is up

 The market can be down for days, weeks, months and even years, but it you look at the stock market trend for a much longer period, you realize that the trend has always been upward.
 This tells me that as long as I’m investing for the long term, I should not worry about the short-term trends.
 I don’t pay attention to the headlines or even listen to the daily news cycle.

 It’s important for us to have a specific day to invest whether if it’s weekly, monthly or quarterly.
 By investing on a certain day, we don’t worry about the ups and downs of the market.
 If I just invest on any day without any rules, I might feel tempted to wait and see if the market is up.
 As I already mentioned, we don’t know what the market will do the next day.
 It could be up again, and again.
 So we invest on payday and move on with our lives.

 8. Investment fees matter

 We’ve always been DYI investors and always will be.
 We’re very cautious of investment fees and realize that what one can pay in fees can really impact returns.
 One feature that I like about the Personal Capital investment tool is that it lets us know how much we pay in investments fees and also gives projections of fees over time.